 Dzong Monastery

-Little is known about the history of Dzong Chode Shedup Choephel Ling Monastery, short Dzong Monastery, in Lower Mustang.
-The monastery is framed by the ruins of a castle, the origins of which can be traced back to at least the fifteenth century, when a noble family from Upper Mustang was sent to this area to administer it.
+Little is known about the history of Dzong Chode Shedup Choephel Ling Monastery, also known as Dzong Monastery, in Lower Mustang.
+The monastery is set within the ruins of a castle, the origins of which can be traced back to at least the fifteenth century, when a noble family from Upper Mustang was sent to this area to administer it.

-The main temple certainly is more recent and probably dates to the late seventeenth century.
-At that time, an earthquake led to the collapse of the castle and the death of its owner.
+The main temple is certainly more recent and probably dates to the late seventeenth century.
+At that time, an earthquake caused the castle to collapse, resulting in the death of its owner.
 This ruler was one of the sponsors of Gönpa Gang in Chukzang, which was completed in the 1680s.

-The main temple certainly is more recent and probably dates to the late seventeenth century.
-At that time, an earthquake led to the collapse of the castle and the death of its owner.
+The main temple is certainly more recent and probably dates to the late seventeenth century.
+At that time, an earthquake caused the castle to collapse, resulting in the death of its owner.
 This ruler was one of the sponsors of Gönpa Gang in Chukzang, which was completed in the 1680s.

 Location

-The village of Dzong, today more commonly spelled Jhong, is in the side valley of Lower Mustang that also houses the pilgrimage site of Muktinath.
-The monastery is located on top of a prominent hill south of the village and within the ruins of the former castle.
-Jharkot, on the other side of the valley, was the other royal seat of the Lower Mustang.
+The village of Dzong, now more commonly spelled Jhong, lies in the side valley of Lower Mustang, which also houses the pilgrimage site of Muktinath.
+The monastery sits atop a prominent hill south of the village, within the ruins of the former castle.
+Jharkot, on the other side of the valley, was the other royal seat of Lower Mustang.

 |